OndrejMottl/APD_R-Ratepol_workshop/step_by_step_guide.md

   )
 ```

-We see that the patern change only slightly but the absolute value drop to half.

 ```r
 RRatepol::fc_plot_RoC_sequence(data_source = scenario_2)
 ```

 ![](step_by_step_guide_files/figure-html/roc_sc2_vis-1.png)<!-- -->

+We see that the patern change only slightly but the absolute values changed.

 ### Scenario - levels - subsampling